webdesigns23/flask-jwt-technical-lesson/README.md

         return {'error': '401 Unauthorized'}, 401
 ```

-> Note that to use the method we're using in CheckSession (and we'll use in other protected
+> Note that to use the method we're using in WhoAmI (and we'll use in other protected
 > routes) `get_jwt_identity` requires us to call `verify_jwt_in_request` first or use the
 > `@jwt_required` decorator.